digipolisantwerp/webapi_aspnetcore/readme.md

 It is possible to map exception types to specific http status codes.
 The default code is 500.

 Some exception types that are defined in the [error toolbox](https://github.com/digipolisantwerp/errors_aspnetcore) have default mappings predefined.
-For these exceptions it is not nessessary to define the mappings in the configuration.
+For these exceptions it is not necessary to define the mappings in the configuration.

 Exception type              | Http status code
 ------------------ | ----------------------------------------------------------- | --------------------------------------